Complex node configuration now fully supported, including NIC bonding, tagged VLANs, bcache, LVM, software RAID devices and more

 About the author

-Kiko was VP Engineering for Linaro from its inception through 2013, and during that stint learned more about ARM and embedded systems than he'd ever expect to.
+Kiko was VP Engineering for Linaro from its inception through 2013, and during that stint learned more about ARM and embedded systems than he'd ever expected to.

 Kiko has cycled from San Francisco to Panama City, run desert marathons with zero days of training, and raced the longest expedition race ever hosted in the Amazon.
 He's on vacation from all that at the moment, with his hands full — along with his amazing wife Mariana — raising two wonderful boys in the Brazilian countryside.